needle-mirror/com.unity.xr.openxr/Documentation~/project-configuration.md

 5. Choose the desired **Depth Submission Mode**.

 Setting the mode to anything other than **None** enables the OpenXR [XR_KHR_composition_layer depth extension](https://www.khronos.org/registry/OpenXR/specs/1.0/html/xrspec.html#XR_KHR_composition_layer_depth).
 Unity ignores the **Depth Submission Mode** for OpenXR plug-ins that do not support this extension.

+<a name="Offscreen Rendering Only"></a>
+### Offscreen Rendering Only (Vulkan)

+**Offscreen Rendering Only** lets Unity know that the main display will not be used for rendering and to not allocate backbuffers for the main display.
+It is expected that the device's runtime will render it's own buffers to an offscreen display instead.
+This feature is only available on Android build targets.

+> [!NOTE]
+> If you enable **Offscreen Rendering Only** and the device's runtime does not allocate offscreen buffers then the app will not render.
+> If you disbale **Offscreen Rendering Only** then Unity will assume the main display is being used and allocate resources for backbuffers to blit with.
+> Apps meant to run on handheld devices must disable **Offscreen Rendering Only**.

 <a name="openxr-runtime"></a>
 ### Choose an OpenXR runtime to use in Play mode